kryptowirelabs/cost/README.md

    - A **Total Cost per Hour** calculation for each VNF is shown, with a grand total summarizing all deployment costs.

 ### Quadrant 4. **Process Details and Latency Calculation**
-   - Users can select a specific VNF (e.g., AMF) and view the processes associated with that VNF (e.g., Registration, Session Management, Authentication).
+git config --global user.email "you@example.com"   - Users can select a specific VNF (e.g., AMF) and view the processes associated with that VNF (e.g., Registration, Session Management, Authentication).
    - The selected process's sequence diagram is displayed, showing the HTTP message flow and associated steps.
    - **Total Latency** for the selected process is calculated dynamically based on VNF locations and displayed above the diagram.
    - This feature provides valuable insights into latency impacts for different configurations.